Plugin Installation via Microsoft Azure DevOps Repositories

-While plugin installation through the Epic Games Launcher is the most convenient method for most users to obtain and install the latest version of the SenseGlove Unreal Engine Plugin marketplace page, there might be valid reasons to instead download and install the plugin directly from the SenseGlove Unreal Engine Plugin Microsoft Azure DevOps Repository.
+While plugin installation via the Epic Games Launcher is the most convenient method for most users to obtain and install the latest version of the SenseGlove Unreal Engine Plugin via Fab, there might be valid reasons to instead download and install the plugin directly from the SenseGlove Unreal Engine Plugin Microsoft Azure DevOps Repository.
 These reasons may include:

-• Downloading an older version that is no longer available on the Unreal Engine Marketplace.
+- Downloading an older version that is no longer available on Fab.

-• Downloading a recent version that has been submitted to the Unreal Engine Marketplace, but is still awaiting approval and publication by the Unreal Engine Marketplace Team.
+- Downloading a recent version that has been submitted to Fab, but is still awaiting approval and publication by the Fab Team.

 Nonetheless, here is a step-by-step guide to downloading and installing the plugin from the Microsoft Azure DevOps Repositories.